TheRepairforge/PocketOBI/README.md

 error register.
 The failure code (nybble 40, e.g. `0xF` = dead) is **never**
 cleared — a genuinely dead pack is not forced back into service.
 Manufacturing/status bytes are never touched, and if the frame is already valid no write is performed.

-> ⚠️ This path **writes to the BMS flash** and is currently **UNTESTED on real
-> hardware**.
-It is gated behind a confirmation screen.
-Only use it on a pack you
-> understand, and never to force a genuinely bad cell back into service.

 ## Note on temperature units